 To adapt the book into a script, Hammer hired Hungarian-born journalist and author Paul Tabori, who had dabbled somewhat in semi-sci-fi and alternate future stories.
 Director Terence Fisher also made major contributions to the script, and received his first of only two script credits of his career (the second was for another Tabori-scripted film, Mantrap, released a few months after Four Sided Triangle).
-Tabori halso wrote Hammer’s and Fisher’s Spaceways (1953), adapted from a radio play.
+Tabori halso wrote Hammer’s and Fisher’s Spaceways (1953, review), adapted from a radio play.
 It wasn’t until he started writing biting social satire in the sixties that he really got into sci-fi.
 Tabori also translated Hungarian novels into English.
 In the early sixties he became a well-known debunker of psychics and pseudoscience, and wrote a number of books on the subject, as well as on sexuality, eroticism and taboos explored in folk tradition and fairy tales.

 The film follows the book rather closely, but there are some differences.
 First of all, in Temple’s book, Lena is not the childhood friend of the boys, but rather a failed artist who buys a cottage in the little town.
 Dr. Harvey befriends her as he helps her recuperate from a botched suicide attempt by arsenic.
 In the book, the trio focus on reproducing great works of art for the general public.
 Like the film, the book doesn’t really go into the more intricate problems of a machine that can duplicate anything, and the tremendous impact such a machine would have on world economy.
 Like the film, it focuses more on the romantic triangle than the science fiction.
 The book doesn’t include any of the lobotomy.
 In fact, Bill is killed when a generator he is working on explodes.
 This leads Helen (who is named Dorothy in the book) to try and convince Robin to engage in polygamy with both women, which Robin refuses.
 An accident then occurs when both Lena and Dorothy are diving.
 One of the women die, the other is seriously injured, and can’t remember anything that has happened after the duplication, and thus does not know whether she is Lena or Dorothy, since both have the same memories prior to the procedure.
 This first leads Robin and Harvey to believe that it is Dorothy, whose new painful memories have been repressed by the shock.
 But Harvey finds Bill’s notes, which state that Dorothy has some marks on her neck due to the duplication process.
 Harvey tells this to Robin, who concludes that the surviving woman is indeed Lena.
 But in a final twist, Harvey divulges to the reader that Bill also wrote that Dorothy had her scars surgically removed – so in fact nobody knows who the woman really is.